Call Mon-Sun:

 Other reported and documented birth defects and injuries include:

-• PPHN or persistent pulmonary hypertension of the newborn, a heart and lung condition which can result in respiratory failure, decreased oxygen to the brain, and multiple organ injuries.29
+• PPHN or persistent pulmonary hypertension of the newborn is a heart and lung condition which can result in respiratory failure, decreased oxygen to the brain, and multiple organ injuries.29

-• Congenital Heart Defects connected to Zoloft and other SSRIs include ventricular septal defects and atrial septal defects, also referred to as “holes in the heart”, related to heart murmurs, suppressed appetite, breathing difficulties, tiredness, inadequate growth, etc.30
+• Congenital heart defects connected to Zoloft and other SSRIs include ventricular septal defects and atrial septal defects, also referred to as “holes in the heart”.
+These defects are associated with heart murmurs, suppressed appetite, breathing difficulties, tiredness, inadequate growth, and other effects.30

 • Increased Risk of Autism has been extensively reported but evidence has not yet been considered conclusive enough for regulatory bodies to ban prescribing to pregnant women.31

-• Increased Risk of Clubfoot connected to SSRIs during pregnancy as reported by NIMH, where sertraline exposure had the highest increase in clubfoot of all SSRIs.32
+• Increased Risk of Clubfoot connected to SSRIs during pregnancy was reported by NIMH.
+Sertraline exposure caused the highest incidence of clubfoot of all SSRIs.32

 • Increased risk of atrial/ventricular defects and craniosynostosis was reported in a Canadian study from 1998 to 2010 and published in the June 2015 issue of the American Journal of Gynecology & Obstetrics.33